fueryin/BRONZEBEARD-HD-PATCH/README.md

 📦 [**Google Drive Download**](https://drive.google.com/drive/folders/1OPvNFYb5IZxqbhy1khCDNsqNG0Oa1gAq?usp=drive_link)

- How to Bypass the Google Drive Download Limit
+ If Google Reports a Download Limit

 > **Step 1:** Create a new folder in your Google Drive.
 > **Step 2:** Open the shared file link, right-click the file, select **“Add shortcut to Drive,”** and choose the folder you just created.